robschmidtinfo/RobJS/README.md

 ```
 5. You can create a folder structure in your project with folders views and components to keep things organized (but you don't need to)

-6. To create a first component, start with something simple like this.
+6. To create a first component, start with something simple like this Header component
 ```js
 // ./components/Header.js
 export const Header = () => `